 - Toggle the Policy Status to On or Off.
 This will enable or disable patching.
 If you want to pause patching, select Off.

 - Toggle the Automatic Reboot switch.
 Automatic Reboot restarts the machine if a reboot is required to complete patching.
 Select No if you do not want the device to reboot after patching.

-4. The Policy Scope area will differ for each of the subcategory types of policies.
+4. The Policy Scope area will differ for each policy type.

 - Patch All: This policy will be applied to all supported software.
 This includes all operating system patches and supported third-party software.
 (From the Dashboard, you can view the details of this patch by selecting Pending Updates.)